aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 ## Step 1: The attacker publishes a malicious MCP server

 The attacker creates a legitimate-looking MCP server.
 It works correctly.
 It does exactly what it claims.
-The malicious payload is not in the executable code — it is in the natural-language tool descriptions the server returns when an agent queries its capabilities.
+The malicious payload is not in the executable code.
+It is in the natural-language tool descriptions the server returns when an agent queries its capabilities.

 Tool descriptions are the strings the model reads to understand what each tool does and when to call it.
 They are not code.
 Standard security scanners don't analyze them for adversarial intent.